cday960/aiddb-website/docs/_file_details/services.md

 This file is where any function that connects to the db and uses session data should live.

 Right now it only has one, very important, function `get_db()`.
 This is how the database object should be initialized within view functions.

+At this moment, it can only connect to `aiddb@Columbia`, but to connect to different servers and databases it's as easy as adding function arguments to `get_db()` and then using those arguments in the initialization of the db object.